-Rama treasured these moments of solitude.
+Rama stood watching the birds chirping in the trees flying around making their little flights around their nests as if playing with each other.
+There was something about these little creatures that mere sight of them was enough to restore in one a will to love, at least it did so for him.
+As long as birds will sing on trees, there will reasons enough to live.
+He treasured these moments of solitude.
 Away from people for whom he was a god, he could be himself – a human being.
-‘The war has ended’ he told himself but the thought refused to cheer him up.
-What, with all the lives lost?
+So many times, he had dreamed of a life spent in quiet contemplation of birds in their liveliness.
+‘At least, the war has ended’ he told himself as if in consolation, but the thought refused to cheer him up.
+What with all the lives lost?
 And in his goodness of heart, he was feeling sorry for Lankans too.
-After all, how were these Lankan soldiers any different from anyone who feels duty bound to save his house from invaders?
+After all, how were these Lankan soldiers any different from anyone who feels duty-bound to save his house from invaders?

 Rama was startled, he was lucky that no one was watching.
-Gods can afford to grieve, the way he did when he came to know about the rape of Sita but not startled.
+Gods can sometimes afford to grief, the way he did when he came to know about the rape of Sita but not being shocked.
 It is below their dignity.

-He looked around, feeling a shiver run through his spine as he recognized … was it?
-No, it can’t be .. but it was … how it could be?
-A ghost? don’t be silly. ghosts exist only in the imagination of knave.
-But how else …he had killed Ravana … with his own hands …. then how … how could it be?
+He looked around, a shiver ran through his spine as he recognized … was it?
+No, it can’t be .. but it was … but how it could be?
+A ghost? don’t be silly, ghosts exist only in the imagination of naive.
+But how else …he had killed Ravana … with his own hands …. then how … could it be?

-Rama smiled – the smile of a suffering, dying patient who upon seeing a close friend becomes happy, because though his/her pain might not have been reduced, it has becomes more endurable after the refreshing feast offered to his eyes in form of friend’s sight.
+Rama smiled – the smile of a suffering, dying patient who upon seeing a close friend becomes happy, because though his/her pain might not have been reduced, it has become more endurable after the refreshing feast offered to his eyes.
 Birds, how he loved the birds, the symbol of innocence – they don’t need gods, they do not form armies and go to war.

-And beauties! how one thing of beauty was always reminiscent of other beautiful things, for him. these ‘other’ beautiful things were all replaced by that one beautiful Sita – and forests with all the objects of beauty it offers in flowers, birds, deer, and calves was in its every inch a reminder to him of his loss, how was not he to lose to grief after her kidnapping?
-It was the only time in all these years of forest life that he felt a craving for his home, the palace – not because he wanted armies to fight Ravana or because he wanted a life of comfort but because there he could shut himself in a room and weep.
+And beauties! how one thing of beauty was always reminiscent of other beautiful things, for him these ‘other’ beautiful things were all replaced by that one beautiful Sita – and forests with all the objects of beauty it offers in flowers, birds, deer, and calves was every inch a reminder to him of his loss, how was not he to lose himself to grief after sh was kidnapped?
+It was the only time in all these years of the forest life that he felt a craving for his home, the palace – not because he wanted armies to fight Ravana or because he wanted a life of comfort but because there he could shut himself in a room and weep.

-…. but now, now he will have her with him after all this – and, here he felt that old frustration again, the frustration he felt at the very foolishness of it all.
+But now, now he will have her back after all this – and, here, he felt that old frustration again, the frustration he felt at the very foolishness of it all.
 All this bloodshed and as if it was not enough, even now, now that his love, his life was within his reach, even now …

 “HA!
 HA!
 HA!” broke the loud laughter which raised Rama’s heartbeat, he wasn’t a coward but this – this he didn’t know how to fight.
-Once again Rama looked around for the source of the voice, this time arrow raised on his bow, once again failing to find anywhere, like Kasturi Mirg, what was inside him.
+Once again Rama looked around for the source of the voice, this time arrow raised on his bow, once again failing to find anyone, like Kasturi Mirg looking around for what was inside him.

-This time he was sure he had heard something and so raised his voice, asking, half questioning himself “Who is there?”
+This time he was sure he had heard something and so raised his voice, asking, in a tone half questioning himself “Who is there?”

 “You know me, kid.
 I’m the great Ravana.
 The one you killed.”